meredithcook/meredithcook.github.io/_posts/2022-02-05-climbing-the-slide.md

 I don't remember a lot of specifics about the conversations we had on our Big Bend trip.
 But I remember two things: I was afraid that I couldn't change but I also had to try.

-Trevin Wax [recently wrote something](https://www.thegospelcoalition.org/blogs/trevin-wax/spiritual-covid-and-losing-your-taste-for-god/) that helped me put words to something I had struggled with in that time—why, though I had continued to practice spiritual disciplines, I had spiraled so hard away from the truths of Scripture when it came to my emotions.
+Trevin Wax <a href="https://www.thegospelcoalition.org/blogs/trevin-wax/spiritual-covid-and-losing-your-taste-for-god/" target="blank">recently wrote something</a> that helped me put words to something I had struggled with in that time—why, though I had continued to practice spiritual disciplines, I had spiraled so hard away from the truths of Scripture when it came to my emotions.
 He wrote:

 > And yet, whether through sin or suffering, it’s possible to lose the taste you once had for the Lord and his Word.